jeremythen/algorithms/README.md

 Implement function that receives an int number `num` and an int number `position`, where the `position` is represent the ith digit of `num` to return, counting from the back of the number.

 Given `num` = 7895, `position` = 2, return 9, because 9 is the 2nd digit of `num` from the back.

+### Remove Duplicates

+Given a sorted array of integers in ascending order, modify the given array removing the duplicates.
+I.e, each element should appear only once.
+And print the resulting array and k, where k is the number of unique numbers in the array.

+Examples:

+Given numbers = [1,1,2]
+Return: numbers = [1,2,] and k = 2, because there are 2 unique numbers.

+Given numbers =  [0,0,1,1,1,2,2,3,3,4]
+Return: numbers =  [0,1,2,3,4,,,,,] and k = 5, because there are 5 unique numbers.

 ### Sorting